Don’t stress over what to feed your family this Easter! These Easy Easter Brunch Tips with Bourbon Brown Sugar Bacon will put your mind at ease!

 Every year, I try to convince one of our families to do Easter brunch instead of our usual ham, potato salad, deviled eggs… etc for lunch.
 But, it never works.
 Just once, I would love to have a huge brunch feast complete with mimosas and all fixings.
 Since I don’t get have my dream come true, I thought I would share with you my Easy Easter Brunch Tips with Bourbon Brown Sugar Bacon so that I can live vicariously through you.
 Lucky.

-Tip 5: Keep it simple: It may seem like an obvious one, but even I’ve been guilty of taking on too much.
+It may seem obvious, but even I’ve been guilty of taking on too much.
 Whatever you do, keep everything minimal.
 If the recipe is going to take you longer than 30 minutes of active labor, move on and think of something else to make.
 That means, frittatas instead of poached eggs and banana bread instead of pancakes.
 You get the picture.

 - 1 pound thick-cut bacon